Allet12/myportfolio/README.md

-# 🌐 Mngomezulu Allet's Developer Portfolio
+# 🌐 Mngomezulu Kgotlelelo Allet's Portfolio

 A sleek and modern personal web portfolio built with **React**, **Vite**, and **Tailwind CSS**, showcasing my work, skills, and experience as a Full Stack Developer.
 The site includes interactive elements like a neural network-inspired animated background and voiceover, as well as support for downloading my CV.